MICVRGroup/haze-code/README.txt

 The code address of SPDE is https://github.com/guidofio ravanti/spde_spatio_temporal_pm10_modelling_italy.
 The code address of D-Stem is https://code.google.com/p/d-stem/ The code for creating map can be found in image.py
-The code for the ARIMA model can be found in ARIMA.txt The code for the SPDE model can be found in SPDE.txt The code for the D-Stem model can be found in D-Stem.txt The code for the 3D-CNN model can be found in file 3DCNN The code for the Conv-LSTM model can be found in convlstm.py The code for the LSTM model can be found in lstm.py
+The code for the ARIMAX model can be found in ARIMAX.txt The code for the SPDE model can be found in SPDE.txt The code for the D-Stem model can be found in D-Stem.txt The code for the 3D-CNN model can be found in file 3DCNN The code for the Conv-LSTM model can be found in convlstm.py The code for the LSTM model can be found in lstm.py